gyroflow/gyroflow/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributors are **greatly appreciated**.
-* If you have suggestions for adding or removing features, feel free to [open an issue](https://github.com/AdrianEddy/gyroflow/issues/new) to discuss it, or directly create a pull request.
+* If you have suggestions for adding or removing features, feel free to [open an issue](https://github.com/AdrianEddy/gyroflow/issues/new) to discuss it.
 * If you want to implement a feature, you can fork this project, implement your code and open a pull request.

 ### Translations